ballerina-attic/docs-ballerina-vscode-extension/en/docs/design-your-project/explore-the-architecture-view.md

 ## Type Diagram

 The Type Diagram provides a comprehensive view of all the Ballerina record types defined in the project workspace and their associations.
-This can be accessed via the **Architecture View** command as shown below.
+This can be accessed via the **Architecture View** command, as shown below.

 <img src="https://wso2.com/ballerina/vscode/docs/img/visual-programming/architecture-view/type-diagram/type-diagram.gif" class="cInlineImage-full"/>